 You’ve all heard of the benefits of apple cider vinegar right?
 All the probiotics and enzymes in there help balance your blood sugar, increase weight loss, reduces blood pressure…

 Apple cider vinegar has been around for centuries and was traditionally made from pressed apple juice.
-Using apple juice is a great way to make ACV and that’s how I’m making it today, but don’t think you have to use whole apples on this.
-This way is still using only apple scraps!
-(Though obviously, if you have too many apples, by all means use the whole thing!)
+Using apple juice is a great way to make ACV but if you don’t have bucket loads of apples to spare or a means to make juice, this isn’t the most cost-effective option.

 Then cover your container with a cheesecloth or paper towels.
 You definitely want there to be airflow happening when you are fermenting, otherwise, you’ll have an explosion on your hands!

+Place your vinegar back in the warm, dark place for another 4-6 weeks.
 After a couple of weeks, you can start to taste your vinegar.
 Once it tastes to your liking you can bottle it.
-If you added no extra vinegar the process will take at least 4-6 weeks.
-With vinegar it’s as little as 3 weeks.

-- You may see a white or grey scum forming on the top of your vinegar.
-This is absolutely normal and is just a sign of the fermenting process.
-If mould grows it doesn’t mean all is lost.
-If it’s grey or fuzzy scoop it off before it has a chance to affect the taste of the vinegar.
-If dark green/black, discard the vinegar and start again.
+- You may see a white scum forming on the top of your vinegar.
+This is absolutely normal and is just a sign of the fermenting process

 - A SCOBY (Symbiotic Culture Of Bacteria and Yeast) may occasionally form on top of your vinegar.
 This is just all the good bacteria combined in this squidgy little disc.
 (And yes, you can make kombucha from this SCOBY.)

 - Your vinegar will look cloudy and there will be remnants swirling around in there.
 These may form into another sort of squidgy disc but this one stays under the surface.
 This is the vinegar ‘mother’.
-Both the SCOBY and the Mother of Vinegar are a collection of acetic bacteria (the bacteria that oxidise the sugar and turn it into alcohol) contained in a cellulose structure, but the SCOBY contains yeast while the vinegar mother does not.
+Both the SCOBY and the Mother of Vinegar are a collection of acetic bacteria (the bacteria that oxidise the sugar and turn it into alcohol.)

 - You can absolutely make fruit vinegar with other types of fruit, the possibilities are endless!
 Apple cider vinegar is mainly so popular because of the abundance of apples.
 Try pear cider vinegar or plum!